Preimage problems for deterministic finite automata: Resizing a subset

-Anyway, we present the improvement here for the sake of completeness.
-To perform this subroutine efficiently, we maintain a sequence of vectors $G$ and a sequence of indices $I$, which are empty at the beginning.
-Every time we use the Gaussian approach to reduce the matrix of vectors from $G$ to a \emph{pseudo-triangular} form.
-The sequence of (column) indices $I = (i_1,i_2,\ldots,i_k)$ and normalized vectors $G = \{g'_1,\ldots,g'_k\}$ have the property that for each $j$, $1 \le j \le k$, there is exactly one vector from $\{g'_1,\ldots,g'_j\}$ with non-zero $j$-th coordinate, which is equal to $1$.
+First, consider the auxiliary $\Call{Filter}{}$ function shown in Algorithm~\ref{alg:filter}.
+Its goal is to filter a stream of vectors $g \in \mathbb{R}^n$, keeping only a subset of those vectors that are linearly independent.
+To perform this subroutine efficiently, we maintain a sequence of vectors $G$ (basis) and a sequence of indices $I$, which are empty at the beginning.
+Every time, we use the Gaussian approach to reduce the matrix of vectors from $G$ to a \emph{pseudo-triangular} form.
+The sequence of (column) indices $I = (i_1,i_2,\ldots,i_k)$ and vectors $G = (g_1,\ldots,g_k)$ have the property that for each $j$, $1 \le j \le k$, there is exactly one vector from $\{g_1,\ldots,g_k\}$ with non-zero $i_j$-th entry, which contains $1$.

-We begin with the first non-zero vector $g_1$, which can be normalized (by multiplying by a scalar) to the vector $g'_1$ having the coordinate with index $i_1$ equal to $1$.
-Now, suppose we are given a vector $g$ and we have already built $G$ of size $k$ and the set of indices $I = \{i_1, i_2, \ldots i_{k}\}$ with aforementioned properties.
-Then, we just compute $g' = g - \sum_{r=1}^{k} g(i_r)\cdot g_r$.
-Since $g(i_r)\cdot g_r$ has $g(i_r)$ at the $i_r$-th coordinate, all the entries at the coordinates from $I$ in $g'$ are zero.
-If there is a non-zero coordinate left in $g'$, then take the first such coordinate, normalize $g'$ to be $1$ at this index and add to $G$.
-In the opposite case, if $g'=0$, then $g$ belongs to the subspace spanned by $G$ and thus should not be added.
+We begin with the first non-zero vector $g_1$ and put its smallest index $i$ of a non-zero entry to $I$, and the vector itself is normalized to have $1$ in the $i$-th entry.
+Now, suppose we are given a vector $g$ and we have already built $G = (g_1,\ldots,g_k)$ and $I = (i_1,i_2,\dots,i_{k})$ with aforementioned properties.
+Then, we just compute $g' = g - \sum_{r=1}^{k} {g(i_r)}\cdot g_r$.
+Due to the construction, all the entries at the coordinates from $I$ in $g'$ are zero.
+If there is a non-zero coordinate left in $g'$, then we need to normalize $g'$, and it to $G$, and update the previous vectors.
+So we take the smallest coordinate $i'$ whose entry is non-zero in $g'$, normalize $g'$ to have $1$ in the $i'$-th entry, and add $g'$ to $G$.
+To update the previous vectors, for each $r$, $1 \le r \le k$, we set $g_r \gets g_r - g_r(i')\cdot g'$, which results in that $g_r$ has now zero in the $i'$-th entry, and finally we add $i'$ to $I$.
+In the opposite case, if $g'=0$, then $g$ belongs to $\lspan(G)$ and thus should not be added.

+Note that at any point, the set $G$ is a basis of the linear span of all the processed vectors, which is a straightforward corollary from using the Gaussian approach.

+We now turn to the main procedure of our algorithm, which is shown in Algorithm~\ref{alg:resize_a_subset}.
+Our goal is to find the minimum length of a word $w$ such that $|S\cdot w^{-1}| \neq |S|$.
+This is equivalent to $[S] \scalar [Q][w] \neq |S|$.
+We do this by using a \emph{wave approach} as in breadth-first search.
+We start by feeding $[Q]$ to $\Call{Filter}{}$ and let $W_0 = \{[Q]\}$.
+Then in each iteration $1 \le i \le n-1$, we consider the set of vectors $D = \{ g[a] \mid g \in W_{i-1}, a\in \Sigma \}$ and build a new subset of independent vectors $W_i$ as follows.
+For each vector $z$ from $D$, we first check whether $[S] \scalar z = |S|$.
+If this is not the case, we claim that $i$ is the length of a shortest word which changes the size of the preimage of $S$.
+Otherwise, we feed $z$ to $\Call{Filter}{}$ and add it to (initially empty) $W_i$ if the corresponding basis vector was added to $G$.
+Note that the current $G$ after the $i$-th iteration is equal to $\bigcup_{j=0}^i W_i$.
+We stop if either $W_i = \emptyset$ or the last $(n-1)$-th iteration ends, which means that there is no resizing word.